 Religious affiliation?
 Oh, god, who knows at this point?
 It seems all of our current religious mythology has resulted from that afternoon in the Garden of Eden when the Sumerians were kickin' it next to the Euphrates and saw the first Annunaki ship descending through the crystal clear Mesopotamian sky.
 The Annunaki (The sons of God) gazed upon some Sumerian hotties (the daughters of man) on the beach and "saw that they were fair".
 The rest is distorted history.
 As I see it, all organized religions buy from the same wholesaler.
 They just retail it differently.
 I was raised to always do right by people.
 I've come to realize that includes me as well.

-I like: the word "eclectic", smelling the air in the woods, great views, writing, photography, creating art, road trips, screen printing, vegetable gardens, full moons, bonfires, alternative energy, candlelight, wood heat and great hugs.
+I like: the word "eclectic", smelling the air in the deep woods after a rain, great views, writing, photography, creating art, road trips, screen printing, vegetable gardens, full moons, bonfires, alternative energy, candlelight, wood heat and great hugs.
 Travel is my drug of choice and no matter where I am, I often pause to view the sunset.
 To me a river is a miracle and a perfect sky is cause for celebration.

 So, other than being an artsy fartsy tree hugger with a mystical bent and a misplaced superiority complex who's into sarcasm and satire, I'm a pretty mainstream schlep!

 The Future: I want to produce and market my own private label, value added organic products such as salsa, honey, sweet sorghum molasses, and various jams and jellies produced right here on the farm.
 Sweet sorghum will also double as an energy crop.
 High grade ethanol can be produced from it to power cars, trucks, and tractors, as well as cook breakfast!
 My seed crop for next year is in the ground right now.
 (Update: I harvested the sorghum seeds last October and had a bumper crop!)